jbaysolutions/vue2-bootstrap-table/README.md

     editable: Boolean,            // Optional: column cells editable?
 (Default: false)
     columnstyle: String         // Optional: styles to be applied to the Column Header
     cellstyle: String           // Optional: styles to be applied to the Cells of this column
-    renderfunction: Function    // Optional: Function that receives as input the entry, and returns an HTML String for drawing cell
+    renderfunction: Function    // Optional: Function that receives as input the column name and entry, and returns an HTML String for drawing cell
 }
 ```